 Quentin Tarantino has managed to sustain the novelty of his immediate success rather flawlessly.
 His filmography really only diminishes in quality based on individual taste and how you feel about Tarantino's exceptional ability to tread the middle ground between high and low-brow filmmaking.
 The man's reputation long precedes him by now – the inexhaustible penchant for graphic violence, the ear for the musicality of film dialogue, the sheer number of female feet and so forth.
 Tarantino is a sort of perpetual wunderkind, informed by a multitude of cinematic obsessions and nonetheless a stalwart original all the same.

-Which means the lens with which Tarantino sees late '60s Hollywood is intensely nostalgic if still unusally authentic.
-Dirty hippies, Charlie nor Sharon Tate are not key to the sprawling, era-capping chronicle.
-Splendid as Margot Robbie’s portrayal of Sharon Tate is, the moviemaking reality here is obviously obfuscated by Tarantino’s ageless playfulness, and the inserted fiction shuffling around the events of 1969 is in sharper focus.
-The fictitious Western actor Rick Dalton (played to pure excellence by Leonardo DiCaprio), his equally fictitious stuntman Cliff Booth (a perfectly pitched Brad Pitt) and the steady wane of their respective careers form a tragicomic snapshot of the seemingly inexaustible possibilities Hollywood, and popular culture at large, appeared to offer through the 20th century's most culturally prosperous decade.
+Which means the lens with which Tarantino sees late '60s Hollywood is intensely nostalgic if still unusually authentic.
+Neither Charlie nor Sharon Tate is key to the sprawling, era-capping chronicle.
+Splendid as Margot Robbie’s portrayal of Tate is, the moviemaking reality here is obviously obfuscated by Tarantino’s ageless playfulness, and the inserted fiction shuffling around the events of 1969 is in sharper focus.
+The fictitious Western actor Rick Dalton (played to pure excellence by Leonardo DiCaprio), his equally fictitious stuntman Cliff Booth (a perfectly pitched Brad Pitt) and the steady wane of their respective careers form a tragicomic snapshot of the seemingly copious possibilities Hollywood, and popular culture at large, appeared to offer through the 20th century's most culturally prosperous decade.

-Tarantino's myriad influences have always been openly displayed but while he's never made a fool of himself in relying so dearly on homage, it's sad that his seasoned skills will likely be with us for only one more film, if he sticks to his word of ending his career with ten features to his name.
-It's wise to quit while you're ahead but Tarantino's brand of post-modernist, hyper-escapist, cinematic history potpourri still feels like a taste of a new New Wave after more than 25 years in the racket.
-Once Upon a Time… in Hollywood may come across underwhelming side by side with his most unshackled, exaggerated works but it's yet another Tarantino film worth carefully dissecting, gleefully quoting and lackadaisically living in, only this time you can feel reasonably less ashamed.
+Tarantino's myriad influences have always been plainly conspicuous but while he's never made a fool of himself in relying so dearly on homage, it's sad that his seasoned skills will likely be with us for only one more film, if he sticks to his word and ends his career with ten features to his name.
+It's wise to quit while you're ahead but Tarantino's singular style of post-modernist, hyper-escapist, cinematic history potpourri still feels like a taste of a Brand New Wave after more than 25 years in the racket.
+Once Upon a Time in Hollywood may come across underwhelming side by side with his most unshackled, exaggerated works but it's yet another Tarantino film worth carefully dissecting, gleefully quoting and lackadaisically living in, only this time you can feel reasonably less ashamed.

 To keep it brief...